hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-platform-infrastructure-monitoring-with-apache-skywalking.md

 ## **Pre-requisites**

 * An active service subscription to HPE GreenLake Private Cloud Enterprise.
-* VM and/or Bare metal instances are provisioned for the workloads and we are able to login to console.
+* VM and/or Bare metal instances are provisioned for the workloads and you are able to log in to the console.
 * SkyWalking instance has been setup either on premises or in Hyperscalers.
 Ensure that inbound ingress traffic is allowed on port 11800 for SkyWalking instance.

 ## **Steps to configure monitoring**

 ### Step 1- Monitoring host metric with node exporter

-Login to the console of machine to be monitored.
+Log in to the console of machine to be monitored.

-Next, Download and run the node exporter using below code snippet
+Next, download and run the node exporter using the snippet code below.

 ```shell
 wget https://github.com/prometheus/node_exporter/releases/download/v1.4.0-rc.0/node_exporter-1.4.0-rc.0.linux-amd64.tar.gz